birth-outcomes/birth_outcomes_summary/our_study/1_finding_focus.md

 Depending on what we hope to learn, we will find a more specific outcome, as well as relevant methods and treatments to consider.

+## Outcome

-## Why do we perform caesareans?
+### Outcome: Why we do perform caesareans?

+Given the broad stated aim of this project, there are a range of possibile choices for the outcome.
+Thinking about the range of possible outcomes is therefore a good starting point.
 As this research revolves around when we should use caesareans to prevent poor neonatal outcomes, it would be good to understand the various reasons **why caesareans are performed** (and so, **what they are trying to prevent**).

 To be clear, I'm not referring to risk factors that mean a poor outcome is more likely - examples from [Panda et al. 2018](https://doi.org/10.1371%2Fjournal.pone.0200941)
 * Before labour: